liberatix/reservationsystem/README.md

+# Spacer - Reserve Your Space!
-# Team Automaton - Reservation System NextBlock Hackathon
+## Team Automaton | Reservation System | NextBlock Hackathon
 *(Sept 14th, 2018)*

 We will try to implement a scalable permissioned hotel reservation system with a custom blockchain implementation.